eddyzow/cold-brew-express/JOURNAL.md

-total time spent (research, development, design, building, etc): approx. 21 hours
+total time spent (research, development, design, building, etc): approx. 21 hours (yes this is an average of like 7 hours a day)

 # hack club highway journal entry 6 (5/18/25)
 ## cad done!